You at Copper

 Answering the questions along the way

 Through the creation of a mental model and user journey for our main persona, we identified the four areas of the Copper experience we wanted to address in our ecosystem: planning, travel, on-mountain experience, and post-visit, and developed touchpoints for each.
 Within the ecosystem exists a companion app, a series of kiosks, printable maps, and marketing emails.
-We then did a sketching session on each touchpoint in the ecosystem and called out which questions they answered for our personas.
+Each touchpoint answers a specific question that a user might ask to enhance their journey at Copper.

 When should we leave the house?